Covid 19 coronavirus: McDonald's working towards opening once lockdown lifts

+Takeaway hamburgers and pizza and subs are back on the menu as McDonald's, Domino's and Subway get ready to reopen next Tuesday.

-McDonald's is confident the majority of its restaurants with drive-through will open across the country when lockdown lifts next Tuesday.
+McDonald's is confident the majority of its restaurants with drive-throughs will open across the country when lockdown lifts next Tuesday, while Domino's is ready to deliver pizzas across the country without any contact.

+Subway's 250 stores will also be taking orders via an app or online and they can be collected at contactless pick-up stations or Uber Eats.

-The fast food giant is in the process of working with its suppliers to confirm whether it could access stock and help franchisees ensure they could openly safely.
+McDonald's is in the process of working with its suppliers to confirm whether it could access stock and help franchisees ensure they could openly safely.

 Drive-through and delivery both ensured physical distancing while the restaurants would not open until the levels dropped further.